TECHNICAL DESCRIPTION

 V.1 Water supply

 The building is supplied with water from Szeszgyár Street: this is where the mains drinking water and fire water come from.
-The main water meter is a DN80 outdoor water meter, located in the ground floor mechanical room (manhole) facing Szeszgyár Street.

 Adequate water pressure is ensured by pressure boosters, also located on the ground floor.
 A central water filter has also been installed to ensure clean water.

 Each apartment and business premises has a separate water meter (sub-meter), so you can measure your own consumption accurately.
 These sub-meters are placed in the strings (vertical sections of pipe) inside the apartments.
-In front of the sub-meters, shut-off fittings are installed so that the water supply to each apartment can be disconnected separately if necessary.
+In front of the sub-meters, shut-off fittings have been installed so that the water supply to each apartment can be disconnected separately if necessary.

 The system also includes a circulation pipe, which runs alongside the central backbone pipe and ensures that hot water reaches the taps quickly, without having to flow for long periods.